 Genesis 3:15 says, “And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.”

 God is speaking to Satan here, so “thy seed” means the offspring of Satan while “her seed” is referencing Jesus Christ.
 Satan can produce offspring.
-Therefore, angels can likely produce offspring.
+Therefore, fallen angels can likely produce offspring.

 The “sons of Seth” were not a part of some special, godly line of believers.